GIVE A FAQ

 At the Nelson airport, where do I park?

-Once you have dropped off your bags, you may leave your vehicle in the overnight parking along the curved fence on the road just before the airport.
+Once you have dropped off your bags, you may leave your vehicle in the overnight parking along the curved fence on the road just before the airport (Lakeside Dr.).
+Please note there is a height limit of 7ft for vehicles parked here.

 How will I get up to the lodge?